vrajhk01/keka-extension/README.md

 3. Enable Developer Mode
 4. Click Load unpacked
 5. Select the project folder
-6. Open Keka Attendance page
+6. Open your organization's Keka site

 HOW IT WORKS